Kentucky governor says shootings are a

 Authorities, meanwhile, are hoping to discover why 15-year-old boy would have opened fire on his classmates, all 14 to 18, as they waited for the morning bell Tuesday.
 Bailey Holt died at the scene, while Preston Ryan Cope was declared dead at a hospital in Nashville.

-Brian Cope told the Louisville Courier Journal that he knew is son was among the victims when he peered into an ambulance and saw the Nike socks he had laid out for his son the night before.
+Brian Cope told the Louisville Courier Journal that he knew his son was among the victims when he peered into an ambulance and saw the Nike socks he had laid out the night before.

 "We want to thank each and every person, from the East Coast to the West Coast, because we feel the prayers, we feel so much love," Cope said.